 The Global Macro Roadmap was a central element in the Transport Showcase and Transport Dialogue, which the GCAA Transport team organized during COP 22 at the invitation of the two High Level Champions on Climate Change, as well as in the Round-table for Transport Ministers and the Round Table for Transport CEOs.
 Lastly, the wider sustainable Transport community discussed the relevance of Global Macro-Roadmap in the annual Transport Day organized by the PPMC on November 13th 2016 as part of COP22.

 On-line consultations on the first draft of the Global Macro-Roadmap were conducted with members of the SLoCaT Partnership in early 2016 and two consultation meetings were conducted in March 2016 in Paris, and in May 2016 in Leipzig.
 See www.ppmc-transport.org/GMR-consultation for an overview of consultations conducted so-far.

-Comments can be submitted through the downloadable comments form.
-Please send your comments latest by March 15th to: Cornie Huizenga (email@example.com) and Patrick Oliva (firstname.lastname@example.org).
+Comments can be submitted through a downloadable comments form.
+Please send your comments latest by March 24th to: Cornie Huizenga (email@example.com) and Patrick Oliva (firstname.lastname@example.org).

 The comments received will be discussed as part of the PPMC stakeholder meeting on March 24th 2016 in Paris.

-The results of the consultations and the discussions on March 24th will be integrated in the next draft of the Roadmap, which will be presented in the May session of the UNFCCC in Bonn, Germany.
+The results of the consultations and the discussions on March 24th will be integrated in the next draft of the Roadmap, which will be presented in the context of the May session of the UNFCCC in Bonn, Germany

 Please download full-text of the discussion paper in English and French: